Rose of Leary model explained including a Test

 Rose of Leary in education

 Behaviour can be predicted, to a certain extent, which is what the model is all about.
-It is also clear that some behaviours evoke other sets of behaviour.
+The research shows that different actions trigger particular sets of responses to emerge.
 The way in which a reaction is given can therefore be predicted and also influenced.

 Leary’s Rose helps to analyse certain behaviours and learn to understand the other person.
-It can be applied from teachers to students, but teachers can also use the method to analyse their own teaching methods.
+The method serves educational purposes by allowing teachers to assess their students but they can also evaluate their own instructional approaches.

 Based on this, the teacher can take action when necessary.
 The method also helps teachers to provoke certain desired behaviours in students.